Featured image of post How to Create Single Kubernetes Cluster With Talos on Bare Metal

 talosctl gen secrets -o secrets.yaml

-talosctl gen config --with-secrets secrets.yaml my-cluster https://$CONTROL_PLANE_IP:6443 \
+talosctl gen config --with-secrets secrets.yaml $CLUSTER_NAME https://$CONTROL_PLANE_IP:6443 \

 --output-dir _out

-talosctl -n $CONTROL_PLANE_IP disks --insecure
+talosctl -n $CONTROL_PLANE_IP get disks --insecure

 #modify disk